AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 > **Fun Fact**: You may be familiar with the characteristic *ding* sound that a typewriter makes from movies or video games (thanks, *Dishonored*!).
 This is known as the margin bell, which is triggered as soon as your text approaches the very right margin to signal that you need to move on to the next line.

-This is all good and well, but you're probably wondering how this is relevant in the world of computers, where carriages, levers, and all these contraptions seem obsolete.
+That's all good and well, but you're probably wondering how this is relevant in the world of computers, where carriages, levers, and all these contraptions seem obsolete.
 We're getting there!

-## Teletypewriters and the Birth of `CRLF`
+#### Teletypewriters and the Birth of `CRLF`

 Moving on to the early 20th century, we arrive at the **teletypewriter**, yet another device predating the modern computer.
 Basically, it works exactly the same way that a typewriter does, except instead of printing to a physical sheet of paper, it sends your message to a receiving party via a transmitter, either over a physical wire or radio waves.